Adam M. Acosta

 Overview

-Adam Acosta is a litigation partner focusing on complex and high-stakes disputes involving antitrust and consumer-protection claims.
+Adam Acosta is a litigation partner focusing on complex commercial disputes and government investigations.

-Adam also routinely works with clients on compliance and competition-related counseling involving non-compete agreements, consumer-protection issues, competitor collaborations, competitive intelligence, trade associations, information exchanges, and various other business initiatives.
+Adam also works with clients on compliance and risk-mitigation strategies related to competition issues, including patent-litigation settlements, product-lifecycle management, competitive intelligence, non-compete agreements, pricing practices, franchising policies, warranty and right-to-repair issues, competitor collaborations, and various other business initiatives.

-As a past President of the Hispanic Bar Association of the District of Columbia (HBA-DC), Adam led one of the most active bar associations in the Washington, DC area in 2021.
-He served as a board member for HBA-DC from 2015 to 2022 and is an active member of the Hispanic National Bar Association and the American Bar Association's Antitrust Section.
+As President of the Hispanic Bar Association of the District of Columbia (HBA-DC) from 2021 to 2022, Adam led one of the most active bar associations in the Washington, DC area.
+He served as a board member for HBA-DC from 2015 to 2023 and is an active member of the American Bar Association and Hispanic National Bar Association.

 Bars and Courts